robuhsaur/sports-picks/journals/Sal-Hernandez.md

 ### Week 2 ###
 10/10
-working on getting the 3d api to work with react. researched a way to hide API Key. getting title to display but getting error on the get request.
+working on getting the 3rd party api to work with react. researched a way to hide API Key. getting title to display but getting error on the get request.
+Was finally able to get 3rd party api working.
+First time using react/front end to make a request to a 3rd party api.
+Data is coming in and I am able to display it. next I will work on making the titles a clickable link that routes to the league/sport selected. ran into some issues while trying to request the data. it was displaying undefined but my api dashboard was indicating a call was made.
+I checked the network tab and saw a 200 response which led me to review my code and what I was doing once the data was being sent back.
+I fixed the issue by changing the state I had it set to.